 What Was Your First Job on TV And How Did You Progress To Producer?

 I did a bit of everything to understand how it works.

 How do you explain the success of your show ‘’Les Anges’’ in France?

 The timing was probably good 10 years ago.
 We put some good ingredients which were a nice postcard of Los Angeles, a big mansion, a good cast, and also a great godfather to mentor the candidates 🙂

 Through my connection, I was the first one in France to bring big industry names to a French reality show on a cable network!
 I worked with people who knew people!
-I also worked with big agencies such as WME, ICM or CAA.
+I also worked with big agencies such as WME, ICM, and CAA.
 When one agent is happy about your work, it’s easier to get connected to bigger names.

-The agent of Pamela Anderson brought me Mike Tyson, the team of Mike Tyson brought me different people…it works that way!
+The agent of Pamela Anderson brought me, Mike Tyson, and the team of Mike Tyson brought me different people…it works that way!

 Any regrets about your career as a TV host in France?

 Unfortunately, France is a small country.
 My career would have been way bigger as a host if it was in the US!
-But that’s the way it is, we cannot change the mentalities.
+But that’s the way it is, we cannot change our mentalities.